Wider Curriculum: Student Personal Development

 - Health and Wellbeing (H&W)

 To view our curriculum please click the links below:

 In addition to the curriculum as detailed above, we also plan in additional learning opportunities to support the personal development of our students:

 Our assemblies are diverse and seek to underpin the Personal Development Programme and promote and reinforce our values of Honesty, Excellence, Ambition, Respect and Teamwork.
 Regular assemblies are delivered on topical issues.

 Tolerance of those of different faiths and beliefs is promoted in RS and Cultural Studies as our students gain a greater understanding of religious diversity and practices for those religions represented in the UK.
 Planning for RS is directed by the Standing Advisory Council for Religious Education (SACRE) - Agreed Syllabus for Religious Education.

 Promotion of the concept of “fair play”, following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all form an integral part of our PE curriculum.

 Involvement in key local and national events

-Our enrichment programme is comprehensive, and is based around both annual, recurring and unique events and includes activities such as:
+Our wider curriculum programme is one that is frequently under review and responsive to the needs and interests of our students.
+It is also based around both annual, recurring and unique events and includes activities such as:

 - E:Safety Week